 In terms of clothing you need very, very little.
 A pair of shorts, swimwear, a T shirt or two, flip flops.
 Sorted.

-We created a full packing list with all the essentials, whether its festivals or full blown gap years, this list has it all.
+Want to know which backpack to choose or what camera we recommend?
+We created a packing list with all the essentials, whether its festivals or full blown gap years, this list has the items we can’t leave home without.
 Read it here.

-- As the weather is so hot the music runs from 7pm to 7am.
+- As the Benicassim weather in July is so hot the music runs from 7pm to 7am.
 So our top tip would be take friends who can hack the pace, not ones who like sleep.

 - Sleep all day at the beach, hiring comfortable sun loungers are a few euros (we can’t give you an exact price as each day we went they made up a different price!)
 These are more comfortable than a tent and the breeze from the sea means its less like sleeping in an oven.